 Regular attendance in school is of paramount importance.
 The Head of School will schedule a family conference if any student develops a pattern of absences that is hurting school performance.
 It is important that a parent or guardian notify, by email (wbennett@theconceptschool.org and cpiccone@theconceptschool.org), or telephone (610-399-1135) before 8:30 the morning of a student's absence.
 Attendance regulations are the same as for public schools.
-Only absences due to illness or death in the immediate family are excused.
 Students with excessive, unexcused absences will have course credits reduced, even if course work is completed.
 Participation is an important part of each class.